rdlauer/articles/blues/triangulation/triangulation.md

 ## Wi-Fi Triangulation

-If your host MCU has an onboard Wi-Fi module, you can perform a Wi-Fi access point (AP) scan and send this data to the Notecard to perform Wi-Fi triangulation.
+If your host MCU has an onboard Wi-Fi module (like the ESP32), you can perform a Wi-Fi access point (AP) scan and send this data to the Notecard to perform Wi-Fi triangulation.

-> **NOTE:** Wi-Fi triangulation is an experimental, technical preview feature that is free for use today, but may use [Consumption Credits](https://blues.io/pricing/) in the future.
+> **NOTE:** Wi-Fi triangulation is an experimental, technical preview feature from Blues Wireless that is free for use today, but may use [Consumption Credits](https://blues.io/pricing/) in the future.